 - Egg Yolks: 240 milligrams in 1/2 cup (6 percent DV)

-It’s best to get your fatty acids from foods since they provide other nutrients that benefit health as well, such as vitamin K, folate, phosphorus, etc.
+It’s best to get your fatty acids from omega-3 foods since they provide other nutrients that benefit health as well, such as vitamin K, folate, phosphorus, etc.

-The best thing about omega-3 foods and supplements is that omega-3 fatty acids don’t have any known drug interactions or adverse effects, according to some reliable sources.
+The best thing about omega-3 foods and supplements is that omega-3 fatty acids don’t have any known drug interactions or adverse side effects, according to some reliable sources.